128technology/docs/docs/plugin_wireguard.md

 - **PLUGIN-1771** Missing neighborhood config on router breaks the config for other routers

-  _**Resolution:**_ The plugin will validate for the missing configuration and will also prevent failures on one router to impact other routes config.
+  _**Resolution:**_ The plugin will validate the missing configuration and prevent a failure on one router from impacting others.

 - **PLUGIN-1947** Wireguard plugin fails to operate on certain DHCP enabled interfaces